bregnery/bregnery.github.io/_docs/tutorials/BESTstandaloneTutorial.md

 ## Introduction

-BEST: Booosted Event Shape Tagger is a neural network that was trained to identify AK8 jets that come from heavy Standard Model particles.
-This neural network was developed by CMS analysts and is avaliable on GitHub from [justinrpilot](https://github.com/justinrpilot/BESTAnalysis/tree/master).
+BEST: Boosted Event Shape Tagger is a neural network that was trained to identify AK8 jets that come from heavy Standard Model particles.
+This neural network was developed by CMS analysts and is available on GitHub from [justinrpilot](https://github.com/justinrpilot/BESTAnalysis/tree/master).
-Information about how BEST was trained is avaliable on [arxive](https://arxiv.org/pdf/1606.06859.pdf).
+Information about how BEST was trained is available on [arXiv](https://arxiv.org/pdf/1606.06859.pdf).
 This guide describes how to use BEST as a function in a CMS EDAnalyzer.

 ## Instructions